dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 That such a name conflict is a compile-time error, makes it much easier to detect if it happens._

+#### Resolving implicitly applied extensions

+The only change to implicit extension application in this feature is in the definition of whether an extension is *available*.
+Whether an extension is *applicable*, its *specificity* if applicable, and how that is used to to choose between multiple available and applicable extensions is unchanged.

+An extension declaration being *available* has been defined as being declared or *imported* by the current library.
+Being imported by a library means that the library has at least one import directive which *imports the extensions*, which again means that it imports a library which has the extension declaration in its export scope, and the import directive does not have a `show` or `hide` combinator which hides the name of the extension declaration.

+With this feature, imports are not global to the entire library, and neither is extension availability.

+Extension availability is defined *per file*, and an extension is available *in a Dart file* if any of:
+* The extension is declared by the library of the Dart file.
+* The extension is available *by import* in the Dart file.

+where an extension is available by import in a Dart file if any of:
+* That file contains an import directive which *imports the extension*
+* That file is a part file and the extension is (recursively) available by import in its parent file.

+(One way to visualize the availability is to associate declared or imported extensions with scopes.
+If a file has an import directive which imports an extension, the extension is associated with the import scope of that file, or with the prefix import scope if the import is prefixed.
+A declaration in the library itself is associated with the top-level scope of each file.
+Then an extension is available in a file if it is associated with any scope in the top-level scope chain of that file.)

+There is no attempt to *prioritize* available extensions based on where they are imported.
+Every extension imported or declared in the file's top-level scope chain is equally available.

 ### Export directives

 Any Dart file can contain an `export` directive.
-It makes no difference which file an `export` is in, its declarations (filtered by any `hide` or `show` modifiers) are added to the library’s single export scope, along with those of any other  `export`s in the library and the non-private declarations of the library itself.
+It makes no difference which file an `export` is in, its exported declarations (filtered by any `hide` or `show` combinators) are added to the library’s single export scope, along with those of any other `export` directives in the library and the all non-private declarations of the library itself.
 Conflicts are handled as usual (as an error if it’s not the *same* declaration).

 Allowing a part file to have its own export is mainly for consistency.
 Most libraries will likely keep all `export` directives in the library file.